 AFK and Smith Foundation Student Intern

-The founders knew that they needed to find a new financial model, one that was sustainable, and in turn, would supports the education opportunities provided by Artist for Kids.
-By purchasing art from artists, then in turn inviting them to create original, limited-edition prints that the program could sell, the founders created a unique and lasting fundraising vehicle.
-With the art, commitment and support of founding artist-patron Gordon Smith, Jack Shadbolt and Bill Reid, Artists for Kids was born, and with it the acclaimed Artist for Kids Collection of Canadian Art.
+In 1989, the founders of AFK seeked to find a financial model to support arts education in our public schools, one that was sustainable, and in turn, would support visual arts enrichment.
+By purchasing art from artists, then in turn inviting each artist to create original, limited-edition prints that the program could sell, the founders created a unique and lasting fundraising vehicle.
+With the generosity, commitment and support of founding artist-patrons Gordon Smith, Jack Shadbolt and Bill Reid, Artists for Kids was born, and with it, the acclaimed Artist for Kids Collection of Canadian Art.

-Thanks to the ongoing support of our artist-patrons, Artist for Kids has grown from an idea onto a world-class art program.
-Through Artist for Kids has grown legacy of Canadian Art is alive and thriving in every painting explored and every stories shared from artist to student.
+Thanks to the ongoing support of our artist-patrons for over thirty years, Artist for Kids has grown from an idea onto a world-class art program.

 Exhibitions at the Gordon Smith Gallery of Canadian Art